mkmcc/moon-poster/readme.md

 usage:
 ------
-Making the poster is a two-step process: first, you must generate the lunar phase data:
+Making the poster is a two-step process: first, you run this python script to generate calendar data:

     python moon.py

 You may need to edit the file to set the time zone or the range of years you want.

-Next, you can run tioga to make the poster
+Next, you run tioga to make the poster:

     tioga moon.rb -s